-RECOMMENDED STRATEGY Wayne County City of Goldsboro Village of Walnut Creek Town of Pikeville RECOMMENDED STRATEGY 1.6.
+RECOMMENDED STRATEGY Wayne County City of Goldsboro Village of Walnut Creek Town of Pikeville 1.6.
 Require street trees between sidewalk and curb.
 In addition to their value for improving the air quality, water quality, and beauty of a community, street trees can help slow traffic and improve comfort for pedestrians.
 Trees add visual interest to streets and narrow the street's visual corridor, which may cause drivers to slow down.
 When planted in a planting strip between the sidewalk and the curb, street trees also provide a buffer between the pedestrian zone and the street.
-See Town of Wendell UDO Chapter 8 , especially section 8.8: Street Trees.
-Wayne County None required.
-Inadequate City of Goldsboro UDO § 6.3.10 STREET YARD DESIGN STANDARDS requires street trees be planted in "street yards" along property frontages.
+See Town of Wendell UDO Chapter 8, especially section 8.8: Street Trees.
+None required.
+Inadequate UDO § 6.3.10 STREET YARD DESIGN STANDARDS requires street trees be planted in "street yards" along property frontages.
 Unfortunately, "street yards" are not in the public right of way and, therefore, trees are not required between the sidewalk and the street curb where they can provide separation between pedestrians and roadway travel lanes.
 Good, but could use improvement. § 93.68 REQUIRED IMPROVEMENTS (F) Street trees.
 "It is recommended that street trees be planted in all subdivisions.
 The planting of street trees is considered a duty of the subdivider as well as good business practice.
 Street trees are a protection against excessive heat and glare and enhance the attractiveness and value of the property.
-Trees, where planted, shall be planted inside the property lines where they are less subject to injury, decrease the chance of motor accidents, Town of Pikeville None required.
-Inadequate and enjoy more favorable conditions for growth."
+Trees, where planted, shall be planted inside the property lines where they are less subject to injury, decrease the chance of motor accidents, and enjoy more favorable conditions for growth."
+None required.
+Inadequate

-Needs Improvement

-RECOMMENDED STRATEGY Wayne County City of Goldsboro Village of Walnut Creek Town of Pikeville 1.7.
-Require designated bikeways (bike lanes, shoulders, greenways, Not required.
-Not required.
-Street design guidelines do not address Not required.
-Not required. etc) during new development or redevelopment.
-Inadequate bicycle facilities and do not require that they be Inadequate Inadequate redevelopment.
-Wayne County included with new roadway The Town should also Generally, as traffic volumes exceed Comprehensive Plan, construction, even on consider removing its 3,000 vehicles per day and traffic speeds Vision 1: Transportation, Action 1.3: Consider collector and thoroughfare streets. regulation against riding bicycles or skateboards exceed 25mph, facilities to separate bicycle and motor vehicle traffic are expanding Goldsboro's on sidewalks, as sidewalks recommended.
-Multi-lane roads are bikeway master plan into Inadequate are often safer and more typically more dangerous for all users parts of the unincorporated comfortable than roadways because of the increased traffic volume, county.
-Consider bike without adequate bicycle the potential for higher speeds, and the lanes as part of street construction standards facilities. additional number of conflict locations due to turning vehicles. for new developments § 130.07 BICYCLES due to turning venicles. in locations identified by AND SKATEBOARDS; Refer to AASHTO Guide for the the plan.
-Consider areas FORBIDDEN ON Development of Bicycle Facilities adjoining extraterritorial jurisdiction as places to SIDEWALKS.
-"No person shall operate or ride any (2012) 4th Edition Chapter 4 for more expand bike lanes. bicycle or skateboard upon information about selecting bicycle facilities for different roadway contexts. a sidewalk within the town." identics for different foldway contexts.
+1.7.
+Require designated bikeways (bike lanes, shoulders, greenways, etc) during new development or redevelopment.

+Generally, as traffic volumes exceed 3,000 vehicles per day and traffic speeds exceed 25mph, facilities to separate bicycle and motor vehicle traffic are recommended.
+Multi-lane roads are typically more dangerous for all users because of the increased traffic volume, the potential for higher speeds, and the additional number of conflict locations due to turning vehicles.

+Refer to AASHTO Guide for the Development of Bicycle Facilities (2012) 4th Edition Chapter 4 for more information about selecting bicycle facilities for different roadway contexts.

 See Chapter 6: Subdivision & Infrastructure Standards of Wake Forest, NC UDO for recommendations for bikeways and greenways, esp. § 6.8.2, 6.9, 6.10.

 See Chapter 7: Parks and Open Space of the Wilson, NC UDO regarding greenways.